Are you planning a day out in Dublin just for adults?

-Join a short tour and look into the lives of the well respected family that lived there for centuries.
+Join a short tour and look into the lives of the well-respected family that lived there for centuries.

 You’ll see the interior design of various rooms, some lined with portraits of family members from the past.

-There’s even been reports of haunted sightings.
+There have even been reports of haunted sightings.